 The War of 1812

-The greatest test of Louisiana came during the War of 1812, when British troops invaded the Gulf Coast in 1814-1815.
+The greatest test of Louisiana came during the War of 1812, when British troops invaded the Gulf Coast in 1814–1815.
 Louisiana militiamen defended the region ardently and demonstrated not only Louisiana’s commitment to remain in the United States, but also the ability of the United States to protect and support its newest state and its newest citizens.
-Meanwhile, slaves exploited the chaos to run away in large numbers, and some Native Americans allied themselves with Great Britain.
+Meanwhile, enslaved people exploited the chaos to run away in large numbers, and some Native Americans allied themselves with Great Britain.

 In the end, the Battle of New Orleans provided both white Louisianans and the federal leadership with an ideal opportunity to celebrate expansion and statehood.
 Free people of color and Native Americans who had fought alongside white soldiers also had the moment to prove their own loyalty to the United States.
-At the same time, the resistance of slaves and other Native Americans served as a reminder that the creation of Louisiana had expanded freedom for some while restricting it for others.
+At the same time, the resistance of enslaved people and other Native Americans served as a reminder that the creation of Louisiana had expanded freedom for some while restricting it for others.
 These varied responses reflected the benefits as well as the challenges that faced people in an American Louisiana.